syncfusion-content/angular-docs/angular/GettingStarted/getting-started-with-webpack-aot.md

 ---
 layout: post
-title: Getting started with Webpack Ahead-of-Time Configuration
+title: Getting started with Webpack in Angular Application | Syncfusion
-description: Overview of Syncfusion Essential Angular.
+description: Learn here all about Getting started with Webpack Ahead-of-Time Configuration in Syncfusion  Essential Angular Chart control, its elements, and more.
 platform: Angular
 control: Introduction
 documentation: ug
 ---

-# Getting started with Webpack Ahead-of-Time Configuration
+# Getting started with Webpack in Angular Application

 To quick start with Syncfusion JavaScript Angular components run the below commands to clone the repository for [Webpack starter](https://github.com/syncfusion/angular2-seeds) and installing required dependency packages.